How to Develop Character

 Here are some of Disney’s successful efforts in translating its brands into character-focused series:

-The strategy has paid off and competitors are taking notice, creating a universe (or ecosystem in tech) for its fans to build brand loyalty.
+While Netflix is experimenting with international markets, Disney’s differentiated strategy on characters has paid off and competitors are taking notice, creating a universe (or ecosystem in tech) for its fans to build brand loyalty.

 Great series work because subconsciously, they try to answer our deepest existential questions: What is the purpose of life?
 What role do I play in the universe?
 What happens when we die?
 Especially in our times of trials and tribulations, because this process creates character.